vinci404/basic-python-practice-/README.md

 temperature = 38
 if temperature > 35: #dont forget the colon
-	print("hot day") # this will going to be executed I'd the code is true elif temperature < 30:
+	print("hot day") # this will going to be executed if the code is true elif temperature < 30:
 	print("a bit cold") # this will executed if the code is not true